 Arugula: Keep arugula refrigerated (32-36 degrees F), stored in a tupperware, away from fruits to avoid deterioration.

-Beets: Keep beets refrigerated (32-36 degrees F), The stems can be removed (use the stems and put them in tupperware), but the beets do not need to be in a container, but I've found they last longer when they are.
+Beets: Keep beets refrigerated (32-36 degrees F), The stems can be removed and stored separately (beet greens are delicious!).
+The beets do not need to be in a container, but I've found they last longer when they are.

 Bok Choy: Keep bok choy refrigerated (32-36 degrees F), storing in a container.